 The word mutashabih is derived from the word shibh (similarity); since meanings are intertwined, it expresses doubt, leading to different possibilities.
 If we think that man’s intellect and senses are limited, it is inevitable that the divine speech addressing man will include mutashabih verses.
 With mutashabih words, Allah, informs people about the issues the whole of which they cannot understand with similes, at a certain rate and in a way that will be understood differently by people of different levels.
 This relative state of mutashabih verses does not harm the unchangeable truths of the religion.
 For, Allah informs us about the things that He wants from responsible people about creed, worshipping, ethics and decrees with muhkam verses.
 He wants to inform us about some “relative truths” with mutashabih verses.

 Due to the state of being a human, relative truths are more abundant than absolute truths in man’s life.
 Think of a crystal chandelier.
 Although its voltage and the power of light bulbs do not change, the people sitting around it see different colors and rays when they change their places slightly.
-It originates from the fact that the gems of the chandelier being cut in a way to form different angles.
+It originates from the fact that the gems of the chandelier having been cut in a way to form different angles.